 During your initial consultation, we will perform an oral exam to determine if you are a good candidate for soft tissue grafting.
 There are many reasons for undergoing soft tissue grafting, including:

-- Increased comfort: When dental roots are exposed, patients can experience extreme pain and discomfort.
+When dental roots are exposed, patients can experience extreme pain and discomfort.
 Foods of varying temperature can stimulate this mouth pain.
 A soft tissue graft will cover the exposed roots to reduce sensitivity and restore the gums to good health.

-- Restored gum health: Gum disease can lead to the rapid destruction of soft tissue.
+Gum disease can lead to the rapid destruction of soft tissue.
 Along with a deep cleaning, a soft tissue graft can halt the loss of gum tissue caused by periodontal disease and protect any exposed roots from further complications.

-- Free gingival graft: Often used to increase gum tissue density, this surgical technique uses tissue from the palate of your mouth.
+Often used to increase gum tissue density, this surgical technique uses tissue from the palate of your mouth.
 For this procedure, we will remove a small amount of tissue directly from the roof of the mouth and attach it to the recessed area of the gum.

-- Connective tissue graft: This type of graft is the most common and corrects exposed roots.
+This type of graft is the most common and corrects exposed roots.
 Like the free gingival graft, this procedure involves the roof of the mouth, but varies in that a flap of skin is cut and removed.
 This tissue, called subepithelial connective tissue, is stitched to the gum tissue around the exposed root.
 The flap is then stitched closed.

-We will first begin with a deep cleaning above and below the gum line, clearing tartar from the teeth and roots.
+The soft tissue grafting process at Dental365 begins with a deep cleaning above and below the gum line, clearing tartar from the teeth and roots.
 Generally, we will administer a local anesthetic to minimize discomfort.
 Next, we make a small incision at the treatment site, and place the donor tissue.

 Typically, the piece of donor tissue will be larger than the incision, therefore, some excess tissue may be noticeable.
 We may add tissue-stimulating proteins to the area to encourage growth.
 The final step is suturing the treatment site.
 Most patients experience substantial healing within the first six weeks after the procedure.

 The expert team at Dental365 wants to help take care of your smile.
 If you suspect you may have receding gums, contact us today to discuss your soft tissue grafting options.
 Call us today at 844.365.DENTAL or request an appointment through our website at any time.